Ordos City

-Ordos is known for its recently undertaken large scale government projects including most prominently the new Kangbashi District, an urban district planned as a massive civic mall with abundant monuments, cultural institutions and other showpiece architecture.
-It was the venue for the 2012 Miss World Final.
+Ordos emerged as a center of coal mining during the early 2000s, as the prefecture is home to one-sixth of China's total coal reserve.
+In recent years, Ordos is increasingly transitioning to renewable energy and manufacturing, although coal enterprises remain central to its economy.

-When it was newly built, the streets of the new Kangbashi district did not have much activity, and the district was frequently described as a "ghost city" by several Western media outlets.
-However, in 2017, writing in a Forbes article, Wade Shepard said that it became increasingly difficult to apply this label as the city's population had surged to 153,000, which was an increase from 30,000 in 2009.
+Ordos is known for its recent large scale government projects, including most prominently the new Kangbashi District, an urban district planned to be a massive civic mall with many monuments, cultural institutions and other showpiece architecture.
+It was also the venue for the 2012 Miss World Final.
+When it was newly built, the streets of the new Kangbashi district were frequently described as a "ghost city" by several Western media outlets.
+However, in 2017, Wade Shepard stated in a Forbes article that it became increasingly difficult to apply this label as the city's population had surged to 153,000, an increase from 30,000 in 2009.

 Etymology

 The area was known as the Ih Ju League, also spelled Ikh Juu, (Note: